Currents in the dilute $O(n=1)$ model: Proof of the main result

 Since $Z_{L,f.s.}$ is fully symmetric, $X^{(i)}_L$ and $X^{(i)u.n.}$ share the same symmetry properties.
 The recursion relation for $X^{(i)u.n.}$:

-This quantity has been computed explicitly for $L=1,2,3$, and give hint for the next conjectured form:
+This quantity has been computed explicitly for $L=1,2,3$, and give hint for the following conjectured form:

-Based on the recursion properties of $\psi_L$ and $E_1$, this form clearly satisfies eq.~(\ref{eq:XRS1}).
+The computation for $L=1$ is presented in Appendix~\ref{app:L1}.
+Based on the recursion properties of $\psi_{L,EE}$ and $E_1$, this form clearly satisfies Eq.~(\ref{eq:XRS1}).
 To prove the uniqueness of the solution, we will assume the symmetry in all the variables expect $z_i$.
 The degree width of $X^{(i)u.n.}$ in any $z_j \neq z_i$ rapidity is $4L-1$.
-Based on a similar counting as in the $Y$, there are $4L$ recursion relations relating systems $L$ and $L-1$, since all the arguments hold as for $Y$, only the number of variables is smaller by one (since $X^i$ is not symmetric in $z_i$, but all the other $z$'s.).
-By this, we see, that under the aforementioned assumption, we have found the unique solution for $X$ described in eq. (\ref{eq:X}):
+Based on a similar counting as in the $Y$, there are $4L$ recursion relations relating systems $L$ and $L-1$.
+All the arguments for $Y$ hold for $X$, only the number of variables is smaller by one (since $X^{(i)}$ is not symmetric in $z_i$, but all the other $z$'s.).
+By this, we see that under the aforementioned assumption, we have found the unique solution for $X$ described in Eq. (\ref{eq:X}):